 Although I might get some mean comments, I decided to speak up and write down my thoughts on the matter.
 In recent years, I’ve been exploring how adults learn, how performance improves, and how behaviors change.
 My conclusion after reading books, articles, research papers, and watching videos of all sorts is not that training is bad or something.
 It’s just not enough.

 So what shall we do?
 Stop all activity and quit our jobs?
 Well, no. A solution has been explored throughout the years.
 This article and our first learning program are both addressing it.
 Before jumping into finding out more about learning experiences, let’s take a step back and make a case against one-time learning events.
-We’ll do so by reviewing both how hard behavior change is and how our brains work when in learning mode.
+We’ll do so by reviewing both what hard behavior change is and how our brains work when in learning mode.

 The case against one-time learning events